woodRock/fishy-business/docs/source/literature.rst

     * Relief-F and normalized mutual infomration estimates important features for the tumour dataset correctly.
     * Myopy - narrow-minded/focussed on a single idea.
     * Calls out reviewer in the acknowledgements section.

+Related:
+    * Mutual information can be given for a discrete and continuos by a double sum and integral respectively.
+See :ref:`(Goodfellow 2016) <goodfellow2016deep>` chapter 3 pg.
+72 for a derivation of Kullback-Leibler divergence.

 koppen2000curse
 ---------------